-Many services now support what’s known as “multi factor authentication”, or “two factor authentication”.
-Simply, this means something in addition to your username and password.
-It’s usually a code generated by an app on your smartphone, or sent to you by text message to ensure that it’s definitely you accessing your account.
-The benefit is that even if someone steals your password, the theory is that they won’t be able to sign in as they won’t be able to generate the unique code known only to you to complete any attempt to sign in.
+Many services now support what’s known as “multi-factor authentication”, or “two-factor authentication”.
+This means something in addition to your username and password.
+It’s usually a code generated by an app on your smartphone or sent to you by text message to ensure that it’s definitely you accessing your account.
+The benefit is that even if someone steals your password they won’t be able to sign in as they won’t be able to generate the unique code known only to you to complete any attempt to sign in.

 1. Consign “I forgot my password” to the history books

 Often the number one request into IT helpdesks is to reset a forgotten password.
-Even if the other four points above have been followed, we’re only human and we forget things.
+Even if the other four points above have been followed, you’re only human and it’s normal to forget things.
 Having been the guy responsible for resetting passwords for people in the past, I can tell you that being able to give people the power to reset their own password is like a week of Christmas Days all at once.

 Self-service password reset tools, such as those offered by Microsoft’s Azure AD Premium service, allow users to set some challenge questions (such as your mother’s maiden name, the city you were born in, etc.) that they can answer at any time in order to regain access to their accounts.
 There’s no need to phone anyone or write anything down, and it works any time of the day or night.
 All you need is access to the Internet through a web browser; and the answers to your questions, of course!